MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-register-new-items.md

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.

-The item card can be of type **Stock**, **Service**, or **Non-Stock** to specify if the item is a physical stock unit, a labour time unit, or a physical unit that is not tracked in stock.
+The item card can be of type **Inventory**, **Service**, or **Non-Inventory** to specify if the item is a physical inventory unit, a labour time unit, or a physical unit that is not tracked in inventory.
 For more information, see [About Item Types](inventory-about-item-types.md).

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In [!INCLUDE[prod_short](includes/prod_short.md)], a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).

 If you purchase the same item from more than one supplier, you can connect those suppliers to the item card.
 The suppliers will then appear on the **Item Supplier Catalogue** page, so that you can easily select an alternate supplier.

 Items that you offer to your customers but you do not want manage in your system until you start selling them can be set up as catalogue items.
-Catalogue items are not to be mistaken with regular items of type **Non-Stock**.
+Catalogue items are not to be mistaken with regular items of type **Non-Inventory**.
 For more information, see [Work with Catalogue Items](inventory-how-work-nonstock-items.md).

 > [!NOTE]
 > If item templates exist for different item types, then a page appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.